ChallengeSY/nebunoid/manual.md

 Patriarch Memorial is an artistic 25-level campaign, designed as a memory of the past.
 Moderate-Hard difficulty.
 Save points are present in every level up to level 23.
 No continues are permitted beyond this level.

 #### Fusion Designs
-Fusion Designs is a shorter than usual 14-level campaign.
+Fusion Designs is a hybrid 20-level campaign.
 This campaign makes use of the newly introduced "brick fusion" mechanic, allowing for blocks of *any* shape.
-Save points are present in every level up to level 13.
+Save points are present in every level up to level 19.

 #### Challenge Campaign
 The 30-level Challenge Campaign amps up the difficulty several notches by spamming strong blocks like it is hard to believe.
 Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements